ldionne/ldionne.github.io/_posts/perfect-tuple/2015-12-13-state-of-the-art.md

 require adjusting the implementation of the constructor and the `get` function, but those adjustments are almost trivial.
 Hence, we can say that with a little bit more work, this implementation strategy for tuples would be able to compress the storage of empty objects.

-Also, since we never use `constexpr`-unfriendly operations, we can mark our functions as `constexpr`.
-Hence, the above tuple is a literal type, i.e. one that can be constructed at compile-time.
+Also, since we never use `constexpr`-unfriendly operations, we can mark our functions as `constexpr` and make the above tuple a literal type.

 ## Leveling up: multiple inheritance